 By filing a New Hampshire Dept. of Revenue Tax Power of Attorney (Form DP-2848), a taxpayer (and, if required, their spouse) can nominate a party of their choice to be their Attorney-in-Fact to represent them before the Department of Revenue Administration of the State of New Hampshire.
 The taxpayer must detail which acts they authorize the Attorney-in-Fact to fulfill on their behalf.

 As per the options given in Form DP-2848, the taxpayer may choose either for the Attorney-in-Fact to:

 - Have authority to receive confidential information and full power to perform on behalf of the taxpayer(s) all acts necessary for the tax matter they have listed, or

 - Have authority to receive or inspect confidential tax information only.

-Signing Requirements – The New Hampshire Department of Revenue Administration requires the taxpayer to sign the form.
-If the POA is granted to a person who is not one of the following, it must be witnessed by two (2) witnesses:
+Signing requirements: The taxpayer (and spouse, if applicable) are required to sign the form, print their name, and enter the date of their signing.
+If the POA is granted to a person who is not an attorney, CPA, enrolled agent, or tax preparer, it must be witnessed by two (2) witnesses.